s.

 Sensory-Informed Autism Therapy

 Many children with autism experience sensory processing differences.
-Neuroplasticity-based autism therapy respects sensory needs while gently expanding tolerance and adaptability.
+Neuroplasticity-based therapy respects these needs while gently expanding tolerance and adaptability.

 Neuroplasticity and Communication Development